Skip to main content

 01

-Arrival Paro & Drive to Thimphu
+Arrival Paro – Thimphu

-Upon arrival at Paro International Airport, you will be warmly welcomed by our local team and begin your scenic drive to Thimphu, Bhutan’s capital city.
-En route, you’ll stop at Tachogang Lhakhang, a revered 14th-century temple founded by the great yogi and engineer Thangtong Gyalpo.
+Upon arrival at Paro International Airport, you will be warmly welcomed.
+Begin your scenic drive to Thimphu, Bhutan’s capital city.
+En route, you’ll stop at Tachogang Lhakhang, a revered 14th-century temple founded by the Kagyu master and engineer Thangtong Gyalpo.
 Here, you can walk across the historic iron chain bridge he built, suspended over the Pa Chhu river which is a remarkable feat of medieval engineering and a spiritual site in itself.
-Continuing the drive, you’ll pass through lush valleys and traditional villages before arriving in Thimphu.
-Check in to your hotel and relax.
-Overnight in Thimphu.

-Arrival Paro & Drive to Thimphu
+Arrival Paro – Thimphu

-Upon arrival at Paro International Airport, you will be warmly welcomed by our local team and begin your scenic drive to Thimphu, Bhutan’s capital city.
-En route, you’ll stop at Tachogang Lhakhang, a revered 14th-century temple founded by the great yogi and engineer Thangtong Gyalpo.
+Upon arrival at Paro International Airport, you will be warmly welcomed.
+Begin your scenic drive to Thimphu, Bhutan’s capital city.
+En route, you’ll stop at Tachogang Lhakhang, a revered 14th-century temple founded by the Kagyu master and engineer Thangtong Gyalpo.
 Here, you can walk across the historic iron chain bridge he built, suspended over the Pa Chhu river which is a remarkable feat of medieval engineering and a spiritual site in itself.
-Continuing the drive, you’ll pass through lush valleys and traditional villages before arriving in Thimphu.
-Check in to your hotel and relax.
-Overnight in Thimphu.

 Accommodation